HigherOrderCO/Bend/README.md

 - GPU, NVIDIA RTX 4090, 32k threads: **1.88 seconds**

 That's a **111x speedup** by doing nothing.
 No thread spawning, no explicit management of locks, mutexes.
+We just asked bend to run our program on RTX, and it did.
+Simple as that.
 From shaders, to transformers, to Erlang-like actor-based systems, every concurrent setup can be implemented on Bend with no explicit annotations.
 Long-distance communication is performed by *global beta-reduction* (as per the [Interaction